quoke/quoke.github.io/README.md

 Quoke
 =====

 Quoke is an open source collection of quotations built by the community.
+The files in this repository are compiled and served on GitHub Pages.
+See the live site at [quoke.co](https://quoke.co).

 You can help by adding your favourite quote, author, source, or topic.

 How to add a quote?
 -------------------